juju-solutions/ci-configurator/README.md

 is added, configuration of that service is skipped:

     $ tree -L 1.
+    |--control.yml
     +-- gerrit
     +-- jenkins
     +-- zuul

+The control.yml file is currently used to specify additional package and plugin dependencies that are required to run the jenkins jobs configured in the repository (see jenkins section below), but the scope of this file may expand in the future to also specify dependencies for Zuul and Gerrit.

 The layout of the per-service subdirectories and the integration with the charm is described below: